Popular German Christmas Food and Desserts

 10. Weihnachtsente (Christmas Duck)

 Another popular indulgent Christmas centerpiece is a delicious roasted duck.
-Often it will be served with an orange or cherry gravy and dumplings.
+Often the roast duck will be served with an orange or cherry gravy and dumplings.
 Many families alternate and have goose one Christmas and duck the Christmas after.

 If you find yourself in the situation where you can’t choose what dish to have for Christmas, you should follow the tradition of the region around the Ore mountains along the Czech Republic-German border.